Modern Living In A Classic Home

 What do you do when your client wants to incorporate their contemporary pieces into a traditional-style home?
 You say, “Sure!”

 Most people think designers love working with new construction.
 While that may be true, in this case my client wanted an elevator installed in their new single-family townhome.

 My mission with this incredibly outdated condo in the Chicago Loop was to make the space feel like a luxury hotel, complete with a coffee & wine bar.

 This first time, new to the area, home buyer decided to purchase a home in the suburbs of Chicago and work from afar with me.
-Our goal was to remodel this outdated home and turn it into a warm, young and fun contemporary environment.

 What do you do when you’ve bought a new home and are looking forward to having time to select all new furnishings, only to have the house you’ve lived in for forty years sell faster than you’d anticipated?
 You call me, of course!

 Second time is a charm!
 After working on her family home seven years ago, this single mom reached out again for my help in fulfilling her dream of living in the city now that her kids are almost out of the house.

 After hearing from a few design professionals that “you can’t do much to your odd-shaped

 room,” this client cautiously approached me for help in redesigning her sunroom.
 She wanted

 to keep many of the family heirlooms in the room but hoped there was still a way to bring new